 Two Hawkeyes had terrible Super Bowl luck – Paul Krause and Wally Hilgenberg, teammates for all four of the Minnesota Vikings’ Super Bowl losses.
-On the flip side, they are the only two Hawkeyes to play in more than two Super Bowls.
+On the flip side, they are the only two Hawkeye players to participate in more than two Super Bowls.
 Bruce Klosterman can sympathize, as he played in two Super Bowl losses as a member of the Denver Broncos.

-Yanda and Considine will become the fourth pair of Hawkeyes to play in a Super Bowl together.
-The previous two pairs – Bob Sanders and Dallas Clark with the Colts and Jay Hilgenberg and Mark Bortz with the Bears – won Super Bowls together.
-Practice didn’t make perfect for Wally Hilgenberg and Paul Krause, who paired up in four separate Super Bowls…and saw their teams go 0-4.
+If Ferentz and Clayborn both play in Sunday’s game for the Patriots, they would become the fifth pair of Hawkeyes to play in a Super Bowl together as teammates.
+The previous three pairs – Marshal Yanda and Sean Considine for the Ravens, Bob Sanders and Dallas Clark with the Colts, and Jay Hilgenberg and Mark Bortz with the Bears – all won Super Bowls together.
+As noted, Wally Hilgenberg and Paul Krause paired up in four Super Bowls for the Vikings but suffered losses in each one.

-I’d also like to note that the previous counts of Hawkeyes with Super Bowl rings include only Hawkeye NFL players.
+I should also note that the entire discussion of Hawkeyes in the Super Bowl to this point has only included Hawkeyes who were NFL players.
 This is important, because several Hawkeyes have earned Super Bowl rings on the sidelines!
 For instance, I would guess that Tom Moore probably has more Super Bowl rings than any other Hawkeye.
 He served as Chuck Noll’s receivers coach for the Pittsburgh Steelers when they won Super Bowls XIII & XIV, and he was also Peyton Manning’s offensive coordinator when the Indianapolis Colts won Super Bowl XLI.
 His three Super Bowl rings as a coach trump even Jeter’s output!

 Other Hawkeyes earned Super Bowl rings on the sidelines as well.
 Dennis Green was the wide receivers coach of the San Francisco 49ers when the team won Super Bowl XXIII.
-Also, Jim Caldwell was the quarterbacks coach for the Colts when he, Sanders, Clark, and Moore claimed rings for Super Bowl XLI, and Caldwell will have an opportunity to add a second Super Bowl ring to his collection this weekend as the offensive coordinator of the Ravens.
-Just off the top of my head, there are three former Hawkeye players who went on to earn Super Bowl rings while coaching.
+Jim Caldwell was the quarterbacks coach for the Colts when he, Sanders, Clark, and Moore claimed rings for Super Bowl XLI, and he added a second Super Bowl ring with Yanda and Considine while serving as the offensive coordinator of the Ravens in Super Bowl XLVII.
+Just off the top of my head, those are three former Hawkeye players who went on to earn Super Bowl rings while coaching.

-If you include Hawkeye coaches, you can find even more Super Bowl Hawkeyes.
-For example, Carl Jackson, the longtime Iowa running backs coach under both Hayden Fry and Kirk Ferentz, served as the running back coach for the 49ers when they captured Super Bowl XXIX.
-And Jerry Burns, the former Iowa head coach from 1961-1965, coached in six Super Bowls, including victories in Super Bowls I & II as an assistant coach for the great Vince Lombardi.
+If you include Hawkeye coaches, you can find even more Super Bowl connections.
+For example, Carl Jackson, the longtime Iowa running backs coach under both Hayden Fry and Kirk Ferentz, served as the running backs coach for the 49ers when they captured Super Bowl XXIX.
+And Jerry Burns, the former Iowa head coach from 1961-1965, coached in six Super Bowls, including victories in Super Bowls I & II as an assistant coach for Lombardi’s Packers.

-Finally, let’s take a moment to recognize Scott Helverson, the former Hawkeye receiver who officiated Super Bowls XLII and XLV as a back judge.
-No rings for that, of course, but it’s always great to see a Hawkeye on the field at the Super Bowl!
+Finally, let’s take a moment to recognize Scott Helverson, the former Hawkeye receiver who officiated Super Bowl XLII and Super Bowl XLV as a back judge.
+It’s always great to see a Hawkeye on the field at the Super Bowl!

-I hope you enjoyed this look back at Super Bowl Hawkeyes…and best wishes to Yanda and Considine as they join this prestigious group on Sunday!
+I hope you enjoyed this look back at Super Bowl Hawkeyes…and best wishes to all six Hawkeyes associated with the teams of Super Bowl LIII!

 Filed under: General